-Consistent with our compensation philosophy and objectives, a significant portion of our officers' annual total compensation is at risk.
-Approximately 70% of the target annual total compensation approved for Mr. Moore in February 2011 was in the form of long-term incentives (time-based and performance-based restricted share units) and tied to the performance of our stock or to our total shareholder return.
-In the aggregate, approximately 54% of the target annual total compensation approved for our other named executive officers in February 2011 was in the form of these long-term incentives.
-The following charts indicate the allocation of 2011 target annual total compensation approved in February 2011 between base salary and restricted share units for Mr. Moore and our other named executive officers.
+Consistent with our compensation philosophy and objectives, a significant portion of our officers' annual total compensation is at risk or in the form of long-term incentives that align the interests of our officers with those of our shareholders.
+Approximately 36% of the target annual total compensation approved for Mr. Ruelle in February 2012 was in the form of performance-based restricted share units with performance tied to our total shareholder return and approximately 36% of the target annual total compensation was in the form of time-based restricted share units.
+In the aggregate, approximately 60% of the target annual total compensation approved for our other named executive officers in February 2012 was in the form of these long-term incentives.
+The following charts indicate the allocation of 2012 target annual total compensation approved in February 2012 between base salary and restricted share units for Mr. Ruelle and our other named executive officers.